alexandre-lelain/react-theme-mode/README.md

 Please note that the *defaultTheme* prop is mandatory in case the client doesn't have any theme saved in the broswer yet.

+You may be rendering your React application on **server-side** using **CSS-in-JS** solutions - in this case, since the views are built on the server, there is no **localStorage** to access to.
+You will need to pass the `isSSR` prop to the `<ThemeModeProvider>` so that it re-renders the views on runtime, to take into account the theme mode stored in the **localStorage**.

 #### 2. The Hook

 You can then consume the **useThemeMode()** hook and manage your theme from `SomeComponent`: